BYLAWS OF THE MINNESOTA AFFILIATE OF THE NATIONAL ASSOCIATION OF CLINICAL NURSE SPECIALISTS

 SECTION 5.
 HONORARY MEMBER

 a.
 Honorary membership may be conferred upon individuals who have rendered distinguished service and leadership to the association or those who have made unique contributions to advancing clinical nurse specialist practice.
 Honorary members will not be required to pay dues.
 Honorary members who are not regular members or senior members will have all membership rights except voting and holding office.
 Association regular members or senior members given honorary membership will retain all the privileges of membership pertinent to the category of membership.

 b.
 Nominations for honorary membership must be proposed in writing, signed by four voting members and submitted to the Board of Directors for review and approval.
 The nomination must be approved by a majority of those board members present at a regularly scheduled board meeting.
 The nominee's name shall then be placed on the election ballot mailed to all voting members prior to the next annual meeting.
 There shall be no write‑in votes for honorary membership.
 Confirmation of honorary membership shall require affirmative votes of not less than a majority of the votes cast for the nominee for honorary membership.

 SECTION 6.
-CORPORATE MEMBER
+ASSOCIATE MEMBER